geshan/geshan.github.com/posts/2018-12-05-5-tech-medium-publications-software-engineers-should-strive-to-write-for.md

 > Currently the 11,357th website in the world, it has no editorial process.

 This makes it one of the most accessible website to write for that without doubts has a big audience.
 I got [2250+ followers](https://dev.to/geshan) on Dev.to in less than 2 months having just 20 posts.

-## Update 2020

-In 2020, both FreeCodeCamp and Hackernoon have moved to their own platforms.
-FreeCodeCamp is using the [Ghost CMS](https://ghost.org/) and Hackernoon has built it's own CMS.
-Other publications are still on Medium.

 ## Conclusion